Taking Measurements with an Oscilloscope

 2. The time/division controls the horizontal scale.
 The amount of time each horizontal division shows is commensurately changed when you adjust the time/division.

-To measure the alternating current (AC) amplitude you start by plugging the AC signal into one of the oscilloscope’s inputs before optimizing the signal.
+For taking measurements with an Oscilloscope for the alternating current (AC) amplitude you start by plugging the AC signal into one of the oscilloscope’s inputs before optimizing the signal.
 The AC signal will oscillate and resemble a sine wave.
 You’ll measure the signal’s amplitude by counting the number of vertical divisions between the signal’s highest and lowest points (i.e. its peak and trough).
 You can get the amplitude in volts by multiplying the number of vertical divisions by your volts/division setting.

 If you’d like to measure the alternating current frequency you should plug the AC signal into one of the inputs on your digital oscilloscope and optimize the signal.
 Count the number of horizontal divisions from one high point to the next (i.e. peak to peak) of your oscillating signal.
-Next you’ll multiply the number of horizontal divisions by the time/division to find the signal’s period.
+Next, you’ll multiply the number of horizontal divisions by the time/division to find the signal’s period.
 You can calculate the signal’s frequency with this equation: frequency=1/period.

 DC Signal Voltage